 On behalf of WNCSource Transportation, I hereby acknowledge receipt of the Title VI Nondiscrimination Plan.
 We, WNCSource Transportation have reviewed and hereby adopt this Plan.
-We are committed to ensuring that all decisions are made in n accordance with the nondiscrimination guidelines of this Plan, to the end the no persor is excluded from participation in, denied the benefits of, or otherwise subjected to discrim- ination under any WNCSource Transportation services and activities on the basis of race, co olor, national origin, sex, age, creed (religion), or disability, as protected by Title VI of the Civil Rights Act of 1964 and the nondiscrimination provisions of the Federal Transit Adm ninistration.
-Signature of Authorizing Official DATE
+We are committed to ensuring that all decisions are made in accordance with the nondiscrimination guidelines of this Plan, to the end the no person is excluded from participation in, denied the benefits of, or otherwise subjected to discrimination under any WNCSource Transportation services and activities on the basis of race, color, national origin, sex, age, creed (religion), or disability, as protected by Title VI of the Civil Rights Act of 1964 and the nondiscrimination provisions of the Federal Transit Administration.